You're reading docs for Nextly Alpha. APIs may change between releases.

 API endpoint/api/[slug]/api/singles/[slug]

-Single Options
+Single options

 Only slug and fields are required.
-Everything else has sensible defaults.

 slug